Orsted wants out of $300M forfeiture for scrapped New Jersey offshore wind farms

 The cancellations added fresh uncertainty to an industry seen by supporters as a way to help end the burning of planet-warming fossil fuels, but derided by opponents as inherently unworkable without massive financial subsidies.

-And it is another political headache for Murphy and Democrats a week before elections for the state Legislature in which opposition to offshore wind has become an important part of Republican campaigns.
+And it is another political headache for Murphy and Democrats shortly before elections for the state Legislature in which opposition to offshore wind has become an important part of Republican campaigns.

 New Jersey still has several other offshore wind projects in various stages of development, with four new proposals submitted in August alone.
 They join the one remaining project of the three originally approved by the state, Atlantic Shores.
 That is a project by Shell New Energies US and EDF Renewables North America.